 In this paper, we focus on measurements from one flight during the first SOLVE deployment.
 On December 7, 1999, a flight was carried out to the Arctic islands of Franz-Josef-Land, Severnaya Semlja, and Spitzbergen.
 Around and north-east of Severnaya Semlja, a triangle was flown (see Figure 1).
 Temperatures had just fallen below the PSC threshold in the core of the polar vortex; the aim of this flight was to search for PSCs in the cold core of the polar vortex.
 Temperature measurements along the flight-track of the DC-8 show very low stratospheric temperatures during most of this flight (see Figure 2 A).
 Two PSCs were observed during this flight by the DIAL lidar (see Figure 2 B).
-These PSCs were observed during the first and third leg of the triangle as well as during the first part of the second leg, extending from 18 km to 24 km in altitude and over a horizontal range of several hundreds of kilometers.
+These PSCs were observed during the first and third leg of the triangle, extending from 18 km to 24 km in altitude and over a horizontal range of several hundreds of kilometers.
 Both PSCs were identified by their optical properties as Type Ia PSCs, i.e. solid particles presumed to be NAT.
-Both show a similar, very distinct vertical structure, so it is safe to assume that this was the same cloud, crossed twice.
+Both show a similar, very distinct vertical structure, so it is safe to assume that this is the same cloud, crossed twice.
 HNO3 was measured regularly by ASUR during this flight, with only short interruptions to tune to other molecules.
 A clear anticorrelation is observed between the lidar backscatter measurements and the ASUR HNO3 measurements.
-During the PSC crossings, the gas-phase HNO3 observed by ASUR decreases by more than 2 ppb (Figure 2 C).
-Due to the restricted vertical resolution of ASUR, the vertical structure of the PSC is not reflected in the

-$\mathrm{HNO{3}}$ measurements.
-Rather, the decrease of $\mathrm{HNO{3}}$ is observed over a large vertical range from 17 km to 26 km.
+During the PSC crossings, the gas-phase HNO3 observed by ASUR decreases by about 3 ppb (Figure 2 C).
+Due to the restricted vertical resolution of ASUR, the vertical structure of the PSC is not reflected in the HNO3 measurements.
+Rather, the decrease of HNO3 is observed over a large vertical range from 17 km to 26 km.